-If you did not receive it, you can download a copy of the 2021 Lottery Credit Application (PDF) and submit it to the Village to receive the credit.
+If you did not receive it, you can download a copy of the 2021 Late Lottery Credit Application (PDF) and submit it to the Wisconsin Department of Revenue to receive the credit.

 Every taxable parcel in the State of Wisconsin qualifies for the First Dollar Credit provided that parcel contains real property improvement.
 This includes business, commercial and private property.
 Unlike the Lottery and Gaming Credit, the property does NOT need to be the primary residence of the owner.
 This credit should be automatically applied to all qualifying properties.
 If the property tax bill has an amount shown in the "Ass'd Value Improvements" boxes, then that property should receive the credit.